Overview

 The Vision Crystalizes

-The project coalesced on a 2017 flight home from Eyeo Festival.
+The project was conceived on a 2017 flight home from Eyeo Festival.
 Daydreaming about AI and crypto, the moniker 'artist in the cloud' came to him while looking out the window — a double entendre for both heavens and cloud computing.
-He then observed he could convert the Ethereum logo into a Star of David by adding four triangles to it, and started laughing on the plane.
+He began thinking about how a DAO could conceivably govern a generative AI model, and the emergence of "collective imagination" from it.
 Hooked on the idea from then on, he registered the abraham.ai domain, and began a long research period into how to make an artificial artist truly autonomous, periodically lecturing on the concept.

 Lineage & Philosophy